 From this net balance we must take out of the client's fee our office rent, so let's say that is about $600 per month that we pay in rent, divided by 80 clients per month means we would want to deduct approximately $7 per session, so that is now $105 net income per client.

-From that $105 we will need to deduct liability insurance, membership fees, CEUs, business licensing fees, and board licensing fees, website fees, Psychology Today fees, accounting fees, so let's say annually those fees come to approximately $4,000, and 4K divided by 12 months = $333 divided by 80 clients per month = approx. $4.00 that we will need to deduct per client fee, so we will want to reduce that $105 net down to $101 net per session fee.
+From that $105 we will need to deduct liability insurance, membership fees, CEUs, business licensing fees, and board licensing fees, website fees, Psychology Today fees, accounting fees, so let's say annually those fees come to a conservative approximate at $4,000, and 4K divided by 12 months = $333 divided by 80 clients per month = approx. $4.00 that we will need to deduct per client fee, so we will want to reduce that $105 net down to $101 net per session fee.

 We also will need to deduct books, training, office cleaning, phone, alarm, water for clients, Edison, TP, Kleenex, art supplies, flowers, books, magazines, hand towels, candles, hand soap, candy, light bulbs, printer ink, paper, file folders, stamps, cleaning supplies, credit card fees, shipping, PO box, and a zillion other little and big office supply expenses.
 Let's say that conservatively comes to about $5,000 per year or approximately $416.00 per month divided by 80 clients is another $5 that we need to reduce the net fee by, so now we are at $96 per client take home.